nenasedk/JUPITER_VTKFileConversion/README.md

 * vtk `pip install vtk`
 * astropy (for unit converions)

+## Environment
+A pipenv environment has been setup for this project.
+After pipenv has been installed with pip, the program can be run in the specified environemnt using ```pipenv shell'''.
+This is primarily for use with the matplotlib style plots of the VTK output files.

 ## USAGE:
 The class can be run from the Convert.py script